felipesilvati/factory-four-frontend-challenge/README.md

 ## Project Approach

-Given the prompt's emphasis on a simple UI, I heavily relied on Ant Design ([https://ant.design/](https://ant.design/)) to achieve a clean and efficient user interface.
-Additionally, I leveraged react-query to streamline API health checks, minimizing boilerplate code for fetching data.
+A provided PDF outlined a clear preference for a simple user interface.
+To achieve this, I opted for Ant Design ([https://ant.design/](https://ant.design/)) as it facilitates a clean and efficient design.
+Additionally, I leveraged react-query to streamline API health checks and minimize boilerplate code for data fetching.

 To promote maintainability, the application is structured into reusable and well-defined components.